clavisound/SlimLoRa/README.md

 - [x] Session restore works with Device address, AppSKey and NetworkKey.
 After Join, there is no need to rejoin if the device is powered off.
 - [x] ADR_ACK_LIMIT works.
 - [x] SetPower
 - [x] Added arduino eeprom style store and restore.
 I recommend `ARDUINO_EEPROM == 1` in `SlimLoRa.h`.
 When you use `avr/eeprom.h` style and you compile with different options, or if you change part of your sketch relative to EEPROM (EEMEM) the address of the data are changing places!
 This is a "[bug](https://arduino.stackexchange.com/a/93879/59046)" on avr/eeprom.h.
+With avr style if you change your sketch, maybe you need to re-join.
+With arduino eeprom style you don't need to re-join.

+Solutions with avr style.
 Solution #1: Erase ALL the EEPROM after uploading the new firmware.
 Solution #2: Hint you can track the EEPROM addresses with: `avr-objdump -D` on .eemem section.
 Solution #3: Don't enable keep session.
 Solution #4: use arduino style eeprom in `SlimLoRa.h`

 - [x] Deep Sleep

 # Semi-Working

 - [x] Duty Cycle.
 Added GetTXms function to return the TOTAL duration of ALL transmissions.
 At SF7 1bytes reports 45-48ms vs 46ms [theoretical](https://avbentem.github.io/airtime-calculator/ttn/eu868/1) at SF8 reports 84ms vs 82ms (theoretical).
 SF7 5 bytes 52ms vs 51.5ms (theoretical).
 Application HAVE to read the value of GetTXms() after every transmission to check if the the Duty Cycle is respected.
 I decided to not respect Duty Cycle on SlimLoRa, since if the device is going to Deep Sleep and wakes up via a accelerometer on AVR MCU's freezes the timer0.
 I think the solution is the RTC.
+- [x] Power to the people.
+Several values made public.
+Take care to not write them or you may loose access to the network.
+Instead of using getters I selected to make public some variables.

 # Untested